THE BCE DIFFERENCE

-If using an iPhone, please use Safari to download your invoices.
-That is the only app approved for this action.
+If using an iOS device (Apple), please use Safari to properly download the zip file containing your invoice.
+This is the only app approved for this action as of 01/2018.

 Due to security concerns, certain characters are not allowed within text boxes.
-You may have come scross this on other website, no special characters allowed.
+You may have come across this on other websites.

-To avoid this situations, please just use letters and numbers in text fields.
+To avoid this situation, please just use letters and numbers in text fields.
 Periods and commas are OK to use.

 Quicklinks: How to > https://www.ourprintingdept.com/howto-upload-tax-certificate.html

 - Select the My Account menu located on the green bar at the top right side of the screen.